 Isabel Bandeira is the author of the Ever After series.
-She’s here today to talk about the second book in the series, Dramatically Ever After, and her new heroine, Em.
+She’s here today to talk about the third book in the series, Practically Ever After, super planner MC Grace, and wrapping her first trilogy.
 (Don’t worry, the books all read as standalones so no risk of spoilers for Bookishly Ever After here!)

-Miss Print (MP): Dramatically Ever After is the second book in your series.
-Can you tell me a bit about its inspiration?
-What was it like returning to a world and cast of characters you already knew while also writing a new story?
+Miss Print (MP): Practically Ever After is the final book in your Ever After series.
+Can you tell me a bit about the inspiration for and focus of Grace’s story?

 MP: Can you tell me anything about your next project?
-What can readers expect in Practically Ever After?
+What’s the first thing you did when you finished work on Practically Ever After?

 Thanks again to Isabel for taking the time to answer my questions!

-You can also check out my review of Dramatically Ever After.
+You can also check out my review of Practically Ever After.